• Skip to primary navigation

 • 5 - Cast iron skillet

-If you are looking for a way to tenderize your proteins without using a traditional meat mallet, there are several options that can provide the same results.
+If you are looking for a way to tenderize your proteins without using a traditional meat mallet, there are several options - including plant-based protein substitutes for texture - that can provide the same results.

 Here we will discuss five different substitutes for the traditional meat mallet and how they can help you create flavorful, juicy dishes.